pingcap/tidb/docs/design/2021-09-22-stale-read.md

 SET TRANSACTION READ ONLY AS OF TIMESTAMP '2021-09-22 15:04:05';
 SELECT * FROM t  WHERE id = 1;
 ```

+You can get detailed grammar `ebnf diagram` for `SET TRANSACTION READ ONLY AS OF TIMESTAMP` in this [document](https://docs.pingcap.com/tidb/dev/sql-statement-set-transaction)

 8. Enable Stale Read with given max tolerant staleness in session: